JayTee42/tubaf-ap-2020/kaleidoscope-cs/README.md

 ## The `exe` stage

 To generate a fully-fledged executable file, we have to define an entry point.
-The classical `int main(int argc, char** argv)` is obviously not compatible to Kaleidoscope because of the variable types.
+The classical `int main(int argc, char** argv)` is obviously not compatible to Kaleidoscope because of the parameter types.
 To provide a comfortable way for actually _running_ the self-defined Kaleidoscope programs, we take the following steps on the `exe` stage:

  - First, ensure that the Kaleidoscope program contains a function named `run`.
 It may specify an arbitrary number of parameters.
  - Generate a small shim in C that contains a `main` function as entry point, forward-declares `run`, parses the command line parameters to double and passes them to Kaleidoscope.